Namiki Sōsuke

+After a short period writing for kabuki theatres from 1742, Sōsuke started writing jōruri plays for the Takemoto-za, his former theatre's rival, in 1745.
 Collaborating with a number of other playwrights, including Takeda Izumo I, Takeda Izumo II and Miyoshi Shōraku, Namiki Sōsuke created some of the most famous traditional Japanese plays under the pen-name of Namiki Senryū.
 Among them are Natsu Matsuri Naniwa Kagami (1745, Summer Festival: Mirror of Osaka), Sugawara denju tenarai kagami (1746, The Secrets of Sugawara's Calligraphy), Yoshitsune no senbonzakura (1747, The Thousand Cherry Blossoms of Yoshitsune), and Kanadehon chūshingura (1748, The Treasure of the Loyal Retainers).

 A distinctive example of Sōsuke's authorship appears in the printed text of Genpei Nunobiki no Taki (1749), written for the Takemoto-za.
 In the closing lines, the benediction contains subtle acrostic illusions to the names of Namiki Senryū/Sōsuke ("willow with a thousand branches") and Miyoshi Shōraku ("capital of the pines"), but not to Takeda Izumo II, who was listed in the printed libretto as the work's main author.
 Uchiyama Mikiko has suggested that this omission reflects Sōsuke's dissatisfaction with the attribution practices then current at the Takemoto-za.

 In 1751, Namiki returned to his first theatre, the Toyotake-za.
 He died while writing Ichinotani futaba gunki (1751, The Chronicle of the Battle of Ichi-no-Tani), but it was completed by some of his collaborators.

 One of his plays has been translated into English, Summer Festival: Mirror of Osaka (1745, translated by Julie A. Iezzi) in Kabuki Plays on Stage I: Brilliance and Bravado, 1697–1770, edited by James R. Brandon and Samuel L. Leiter.

 Scholarly reassessment in recent decades has further strengthened Sōsuke’s position within the canon of jōruri.
-Studies by Uchiyama Mikiko have shown that he was effectively the principal playwright for all three of the so-called "Three Masterpieces" of Japanese puppet theatre—Kanadehon Chūshingura (1748), Yoshitsune Senbonzakura (1747), and Sugawara Denju Tenarai Kagami (1746)—works long attributed primarily to Takeda Izumo II for institutional and contractual reasons rather than authorship.
+Studies by Uchiyama Mikiko have shown that he was effectively the principal playwright for all three of the so-called three masterpieces of Japanese puppet theatre—Kanadehon Chūshingura (1748), Yoshitsune Senbonzakura (1747), and Sugawara Denju Tenarai Kagami (1746)—works long attributed primarily to Takeda Izumo II for institutional and contractual reasons rather than authorship.